SylviaOne/Repo-hub/README.md

-## I knew a guy who collected candy canes, they were all in mint condition
+## Just read a few facts about frogs.
+They were ribbiting.